Matildevoldsen/Matildewittrup/frontend/README.md

 # Matilde Wittrup - Tutorial site
 This code is going to be used for a tutorial site I'm publishing online.
-At the moment this project only have the frontend code done.
+The frontend uses ReactJS, Redux and will later on use axios to communicate with backend.

 ## Technical specifications
 The frontend consist of the following tech-stack: